IDCLofficial/procurement-portal/backend/src/seeds/README.md

 - Inserts 4 procurement sector categories
 - Closes the connection when done

+### Grades Seed
+- Connects to MongoDB using `MONGO_URI` from your `.env` file
+- Checks if grades already exist (prevents duplicates)
+- Inserts 4 vendor grade classifications (A, B, C, D)
+- Each grade has registration cost and financial capacity requirements
+- Closes the connection when done

+### SLA Timer Seed
+- Connects to MongoDB using `MONGO_URI` from your `.env` file
+- Checks if SLA configuration already exists (prevents duplicates)
+- Creates default SLA timer configuration with 5 business day timers
+- Automatically creates configuration if none exists
+- Closes the connection when done

 ## Running All Seeds

 To set up a fresh database with all seed data, run the scripts in this order: